| | Been working without a decent break

 Switzerland for the first taste of the Alps before swinging back north to

+Bavaria.
 Monday morning, weather is cloudy but

 dry, I hit the road before 9:00am and straight away notice there's more traffic.